Many Hands Make Light Work for Teen Feed

 How VIP 360 Helped

-Teen Feed, along with 18 other food banks and feeding programs, participated in the 2010 Volunteer Impact Program (VIP) cohort, now called VIP 360.
-VIP 360 is a project of 501 Commons and United Way of King County.
+Teen Feed, along with 18 other food banks and feeding programs, participated in the VIP 360.
+VIP 360 was a project of 501 Commons and United Way of King County.
 It is an intensive 4-month program that focuses on improving volunteer management systems.
 Teen Feed worked with three 501 Commons consultants to develop a plan for recruiting - and keeping - the right volunteers.
 After completing a thorough assessment of Teen Feed's volunteer program and surveying current and former volunteers, the team of consultants and Teen Feed staff identified key strategies for improving the program.

 Teen Feed believes that participating in VIP 360 has made a positive difference in its ability to accomplish its mission.
 Said Jamison, "our mission is to offer basic services, build strong relationships with our clients and community, and ally with our clients to meet their future off the streets.
 VIP has helped us build stronger relationships with our surrounding community.
 Before VIP we had no volunteer job descriptions available to volunteers.
 Now we do, and our number of volunteers has increased because of the clarity we offer them."